Peergos/book/src/security/threats.md

 * Doesn't trust DNS
 * Doesn't trust javascript

 This class of user can download the Peergos application (or otherwise obtain a signed copy), or build it from source.
 They can then run Peergos locally and use the native user interface.
 Once they have obtained or built a copy they trust, then they need trust only the integrity of TweetNacl cryptography (or our post-quantum upgrade) and the Tor architecture.
-Every Peergos server will also act as a mirror for the Peergos binary (a few MiB) to allow independent audits of the current version of Peergos being served by particular machines.